robotic-esp/pdt/readme.md

    9. Export to a csv file `csvwrite('filename.csv', bmpFileName)`
    10. Use the csvObstacle class (currently not implemented)

-## Create a regression class of BIT*
+## Create a regression class of a planner

-This allows for testing different versions of the algorithm in the same executable.
+This allows for testing different versions of the algorithm (e.g., BIT*) in the same executable.

 ```bash
 cd ompl/geometric/planners/